bradclement/wordler/README.md

     1 others with prob > 50%: {'elate': (0.8614924846828584, 0.9991360691144708)}

-This means that the optimal policy was found for 24 words, and three of them have an always-win policy.
-The policy converges when the min/max probabilities are the same.
-As possible games are explored, it gets a better estimate of how many will win and the gap between the min and max shrinks.
-It starts out with min = 0.0 and max = 1.0.
+This means that the optimal policy was found for 24 words, and three of them have an always-win-within-6-guesses policy.
+The policy "converges" when the min/max probabilities (the pairs of numbers shown above) are the same.
+The words/guesses each start out with min = 0.0 and max = 1.0, meaning it could be anything.
+As possible games are explored, it gets a better estimate of what the best choices are and how many will win, and the gap between the min and max shrinks.

 As you can see above "crate" converged on a probability of 0.9995680345572366.
 If you multiply that times 2315 (the number of all solution words), that is 2314.0.
 This means